redis/redis-doc/topics/sentinel.md

 Before using this configuration make sure your client library is able to send the `AUTH` command to Sentinel instances.

-In order to do authentication with acl way, you need provide following configuration directive to all your Sentinel instances:
+Starting Redis 6.2 you can use ACL to directives to control the users and passwords which Sentinel allows to connect with (see https://redis.io/topics/acl), additionally you need provide following configuration directive to all your Sentinel instances:

     sentinel sentinel-user <username>

     sentinel sentinel-pass <password>

-This two configurations provide acl user and acl password to authenticate with other sentinels. you will need to make sure each Sentinel instances have configured same acl user and password with sufficient permissions.
-In this way, as long as acl user configured is not 'default' user, you don't need to configure the same `requirepass` password in all the Sentinel instances.
+These two configurations provide acl user and ACL password to authenticate with other sentinels. you will need to make sure each Sentinel instances have configured same ACL user and password with sufficient permissions.

 Sentinel clients implementation
 ---